Laci1953/Cowgol_on_CP_M/GAMES/Adventure/readme.txt

 It must be compiled on a 128KB/512KB RAM Z80 machine.

+The file vocab.txt contains all the accepted verbs and nouns.

 To save a game say : save (or suspend)
 To restore a saved game use the 'r' option: >advent r